- Instructions for Form 8889 - Introductory Material

 You and your spouse.

-Any person you could have claimed as a dependent on your return except that:
+Any person who would be a dependent except that:

 The person filed a joint return.

-You, or your spouse if filing jointly, could be claimed as a dependent on someone else's return.
+You, or your spouse if filing jointly, are dependents of someone else.

-For this purpose, a child of parents that are divorced, separated, or living apart for the last 6 months of the calendar year is treated as the dependent of both parents whether or not the custodial parent releases the claim to the child's exemption.
+For this purpose, a child of parents that are divorced, separated, or living apart for the last 6 months of the calendar year is treated as the dependent of both parents whether or not the custodial parent releases claim to the child as his or her dependent.